 When is League of Legends Worlds?

 The next League of Legends World Championships will take place in autumn 2020, and will be hosted in China across six different cities.
 Exact dates and locations are currently not confirmed, but the structure will be similar to the 2019 Worlds which were hosted across Europe.
-It has been confirmed, however, that the final will be hosted at the Shnaghai Stadium.
+It has been confirmed, however, that the final will be hosted at the Shanghai Stadium.

 From the start of the play-ins until the finals itself, the 2019 League of Legends World Championship took place across almost six weeks of competition, commencing on October 2 and concluding on November 10.